-These multi-layered parfaits not only look beautiful they also make a fantastic, nutritious breakfast and even better lunchbox meal.
+These multi-layered granola parfaits not only look beautiful they also make a fantastic, nutritious breakfast and even better lunchbox snack.

 80 g (1 cup) oats

 40 g (1/4 cup) pumpkin seeds

 20 g (1/4 cup) shredded coconut

 25 g (1/2 cup) coconut chips

 Preheat oven at 170 C.

 Line a baking tray with baking paper.

 Combine oats, seeds, shredded coconut, coconut oil, maple syrup, cinnamon, and salt in a bowl.
 Spread the mixture out evenly on baking tray and bake for approximately 20 minutes or until starting to become crunchy.